 You don't need to run 10 miles on your first day!
 Take it slow.
 Commit to a running program that will give you enough time to pace your training with no pressure.
 Start by walking your route; pick up the pace with a light jog, introduce short interval runs, then add long-distance runs to your routine.
 How can you tell if you need to slow down?
 When running, you should be able to hold a conversation.
 If you can't, try scaling back to a light jog or brisk walk.
 Discover places to run in NYC Parks

 Run with a group

 Need some motivation?
 Join a running group!
 Running with others with the same goal in mind helps you keep on track while feeling like you really are a part of a community.
 You'll learn even more tips about becoming a better runner from your experience and peers.
-Find a running group at NYC Parks
+Find a free running group at NYRR's Open Runs

 Add cross training to your routine